aprilandjan/vscode-ascii-tree-generator/README.md

 ### Generate Tree String for Directory

 In addition to being able to format pre-formatted tree strings, you may also generate tree strings for directories inside your current workspace (directories appearing in `Explorer` tab).
-To do so, right-click on any directory within the `Explorer` tab and select the `Generate Tree String for Directory` menu option.
+To do so, right-click on any directory, or empty space, within the `Explorer` tab and select the `Generate Tree String for Directory` menu option.
 An example is shown below.

 ![Generate Tree String for Directory](./images/directory.gif)

 #### Addendum

 The walking process through files is performed asynchronously.
 Therefore, selecting heavily-nested folders (e.g. `node_modules`) will directly affect performance speed.

+By default, `node_modules` and `.git` are ignored while generating tree string for directories.
+However, this can be customized by setting `asciiTreeGenerator.directoryIgnore` in configurations.

 ## Configuration